 Limits Brook, from Rt.
-10 Highway bridge upstream 8,330 feet; Pequannock River, from the downstream Jefferson municipal boundary upstream to the Oak Ridge Reservoir Dam; Lake Hopatcong; Weldon Brook Tributary, Weldon Brook from the confluence with Lake Hopatcong upstream to East Shawnee Trail; Lake Hopatcong Tributary No. 2, from the confluence with Lake Hopatcong upstream to Lorretta Long Drive highway bridge; Hohokus Brook, upstream from the Wyckoff-Franklin Lakes municipal boundary upstream to 400 feet upstream of De Yoe Pond; Pond Brook, upstream from Oakland-Franklin Lakes municipal boundary upstream to Franklin Lakes Road; Wigwam Brook, from the downstream Orange boundary upstream to Watchung Street; East Branch Rahway River, from the downstream Orange boundary to upstream municipal boundary; East Fork of the East Branch Rahway River, from the junction with East Branch Rahway River upstream to Joyce Street.
+10 Highway bridge upstream 8,330 feet; Pequannock River, from the down-Jefferson municipal boundary upstream to the Oak Ridge Reservoir Dam; Lake Hopatcong; Weldon Brook Tributary, Weldon Brook from the confluence with Lake Hopatcong upstream to East Shawnee Trail; Lake Hopatcong Tributary No. 2, from the confluence with Lake Hopatcong upstream to Lorretta Long Drive highway bridge; Hohokus Brook, upstream from the Wyckoff-Franklin Lakes municipal boundary upstream to 400 feet upstream of De Yoe Pond; Pond Brook, upstream from Oakland-Franklin Lakes municipal boundary upstream to Franklin Lakes Road: Wigwam Brook, from the downstream Orange boundary upstream to Watchung Street; East Branch Rahway River, from the downstream Orange boundary to upstream municipal boundary; East Fork of the East Branch Rahway River, from the junction with East Branch Rahway River upstream to Joyce Street.

-AGENCY NOTE: All relevant information and documents are available for inspection during normal working hours at the Office of the Bureau of Flood Plain Management, 1911 Princeton Avenue, Trenton, New Jersey and at the Office of Administrative Law, Quakerbridge Plaza, Building 9, Trenton, New Jersey.
+AGENCY NOTE: All relevant information and documents are available for inspection during normal working hours at the Office of the Bureau of Flood Plain Management, Section 5, 5 Station Plaza, 501 East State St., Trenton, New Jersey and at the Office of Administrative Law, Quakerbridge Plaza, Building 9, Trenton, New Jersey.
 Approximately 70 maps are on file for these delineations.